-His story is certainly not unique.
-The UN estimates that children make up 41% of refugees, young people demoralised and displaced by the disorder of a new era of war.
-Others, young and old, are sure to have experienced similar terrors.
-Over 250,000 citizens have died as a result of coalition-Islamic State Warfare in recent months, and the number continues to rise.
+His story is certainly not unheard-of.
+The UN estimates that children constitute 41% of refugees, young people demoralised and displaced by these new wars.
+Over 250,000 citizens have died as a result of Islamic State-focused warfare in recent months, and the numbers continue to rise.
 Many more are sure to have sustained unthinkable injuries.
-Possibly worse is that, last month, the Guardian reported that as many as 73 civilians were killed in just one Syrian village by a US airstrike, 35 of whom children.
+Possibly worse is that, last month, the Guardian reported that as many as 73 civilians were killed in just one Syrian village by a US airstrike, 35 of whom were children.

-Those living their lives in the middle of warzones must now deem this type of trauma as something normal.
-The very fact that they have remained alive in the midst of such chaos is something of a great achievement.
-The upsetting reports of Omran Daqneesh have doubtless raged many in the Western world.
+The sad thing is that this type of trauma has become something normal.
+The upsetting reports of Daqneesh have doubtless raged many in the Western world.
 There is only so much that the citizens of developed nations can do, however.
 Their raising of awareness may tug heartstrings, but our leaders seem to be in a state of denial.
 How can such painful airstrikes, and the sight of perishing humans diminish the complacency of Islamic State guerrillas, whilst killing and hurting the most innocent people at the heart of the conflict – Syrians and Iraqis themselves?

 The answer is that it does not.
 This approach sacrifices many for a long-term goal, currently far from being reached.
 Of course, extremism and Middle Eastern terrorism must be diminished – and it must be done fast.
 It is often this argument that has served to justify the mass airstrikes and divisive domestic policies which have taken states such as Syria and countries of the EU, respectively, by storm.

-But as our nations continue to barricade themselves against the tempestuous tidal wave that is terrorism, both at home and abroad, we have become lax and afraid in rescuing those at the heart of global conflict – in some ways, we are maybe becoming ignorant to it.
+But as our nations continue to barricade themselves against the tempestuous tidal wave that is terrorism, both at home and abroad, we have become lax and afraid to rescue those at the heart of global conflict – in some ways, we are maybe becoming ignorant to it.
 Our responses to the new global political crises are defining our place in the world.
 We have closed ourselves off to the tribulations of many fellow human beings.
-Rhetoric from hard-right populists has served to inject cultural fear into the international community, fuel an epidemic of xenophobia, and build back up the bricks of national borders.
+Rhetoric from hard-right populists has served to inject cultural fear into the international community, fuelling an epidemic of xenophobia, and building higher the bricks of national borders.

-In such attempts to punish extremism, an of those aimed at thwarting the callous programme of the so-called Islamic State, our governments have forgotten about our fellow global citizens.
+In this flurry of bombs and grenades, our governments have forgotten about our fellow global citizens.
 This, in essence, means that we are not global citizens either.

 Some reassuring news is, however, coming to light.
 Britain is part of a team of global nations providing material aid to Syrians – to the amount of $1.1bn, in fact.
 The USA, Israel and others have been keen to contribute, too.
 Hopefully, a few more refugees will be welcomed soon.
 News came today in the Guardian of MP Stella Creasy’s parliamentary amendment attempts, which could see thousands of Calais refugees making their way to Britain if successful.
 Lords peer Alf Dubs has already managed to force the government to bringing as many as 3,000 more child refugees to Britain.

-There is still work to do, however.
+But there is still work to do.
 The West must make sure that it continues these efforts, and that it builds upon them.
-The UN reported in February 2016 that 13.5m people are in grave need of humanitarian support, and that 11.4m have been displaced the Syrian schism.
+The UN reported in February 2016 that 13.5m people are in grave need of humanitarian support, and that 11.4m have been displaced by the Syrian schism.
 These people will not vanish.
 Recent attacks have likely pushed up these totals much higher.
 The so-called Islamic State’s bloodshed has been ramped up in recent weeks, as the siege of key strongholds like Aleppo and Raqqa builds more intense every day.

 The more developed Western nations of Europe, North America, and Oceania have a moral duty to respond to the challenges of extremism with boosted humanitarian support, and open borders.
 Maintaining our moral strength, and resisting the taunts of extremists aimed at breaking down the integrity and principles of our societies, is key to defeating groups such as the so-called Islamic State.
 Avidly tuning in to populists and their rhetoric, and implementing divisive, barring policy, will only draw our societies closer apart.

 But the main problem is that there is no global agenda and that the atmosphere of co-operation is dangerously thin.
 Western nations now see themselves as separate entities.
 We are not Europeans, or Westerners.
-We are British, French, German, American and Australian.
 The European Union has broken down, and the West is intent on rubbing its hands of common global issues like those of refugees, off-shore corruption, or even climate change.
 We are no longer Earthlings, instead divided by the constructed ideas of nation state and nationality.

 How will we be able to come together in the future, ready to fight our corners against extremists?
 We must confront the problems facing the children of the future along with the their demoralised families, with a matter of urgency.
 If we do not, our places as global citizens will remain in question.